If you are not familiar with "creating an open source policy" you may want to first learn more by reading the corresponding article.

 Having an open source policy is already a great step.
 But how to make sure, it is read and understood?
 How do you propagate changes?

 TrustSource - starting from the corporate editions - provides the compliance manager with a simple solution: The policy upload.
-As a compliance manager you see an additional topic "Policy" on the left navigation bar.
+As a compliance manager you see an additional topic "Policies" in the the "Knowledge" section of the navigation bar.
 Clicking there allows you to see the history of policies you have provided or upload a new one (version).

 Uploading a policy document

 To upload a policy select the "POLICY" menu and click on the "upload new policy" button below the menu name.

 A modal window opens allowing you to define a name for the policy.
 We suggest to give a meaningful name and add a version number.
 This will allow you to keep track of updates, e.g. "MyComp OpenSourcePolicy v1.0".
 Even if you do not see the policy to be changed that often, it helps to clarify the current version.

 Then select the file to upload from you local disc or share.
 Please bear in mind that the file should not exceed 20 MB in size.
 Despite TrustSource supporting all kind of different formats such as PPTX or DOCX, we would recommend using PDF.
 In general it is most likely to be readable by everyone and will reduce criticism by those not willing to accept.